nakkaya/ferret/readme.md

 possible to implement with the current implementation.)

-The code it produces does not include any black magic it is simple, readable C++.
+The code it produces does not include any black magic it is simple, somewhat readable C++.
 All tests are compiled using,

  - `-std=c++98`
  - `-ansi`